 There are very few watches right now that can monitor for blood pressure.
-The Samsung line is one exception although this still seems to be work in progress.
+The Samsung line is one exception although it does require calibration and the readings are only on-demand.
 But it looks like the tide is slowly shifting.

 We reviewed recently Aktiia, a blood pressure monitoring bracelet.
 It automatically captures readings multiple times per day via an optical sensor.
 Other companies are looking to get in on the game as well.

 Valencell has announced at CES 2021 that its optical sensors have been upgraded to capture blood pressure readings from the wrist with cuff-like accuracy.
-The tech is expected to debut in the latter part of this year.
+The tech is expected to debut in the coming months.

 Huawei blood pressure watch

-We’re not sure which tech Huawei will employ, but their first watch with blood pressure monitoring capability is set to land in the second half of 2021.
-This is according to a Weibo post by Hua Hegang – the President of Huawei’s Consumer Business Mobile Phone Product Line.
-The device has now passed initial medical tests so is ready to to move on to clinical trials.
+We are not sure which tech Huawei will employ, but their first watch with blood pressure monitoring capability is set to land perhaps as soon as the end of this year.
+This was revealed via a Weibo post by Hua Hegang back in June.
+He is the President of Huawei’s Consumer Business Mobile Phone Product Line.

 Essential reading: Best fitness trackers and health gadgets

 The fact that public testing is starting would indicate Huawei already has a working product.
 So the end year release timeline seems plausible.
 The company is also looking to conduct research on hypertension management with recognized institutions to explore how its tech can be used to monitor blood pressure – from screening to early intervention.